CJDC-TV: Programming

-CJDC currently produces two hour-long newscasts at 6:00 p.m. and 11:00 p.m. on weeknights.
-A simulcast of the 5:00 p.m. edition of CTV News Vancouver is carried on weekdays, and the 6 p.m. and 11 p.m. newscasts from CTV 2 Victoria sister station CIVI-DT are aired on weekends.
-The station has some schedule variance in comparison to CIVI; due to its hour-long late-night newscast unlike other CTV 2 stations, it does not air The Tonight Show Starring Jimmy Fallon, and a rotating strip of outdoors programming is aired at midnight before Late Night with Seth Meyers.
+CJDC currently produces two hour-long newscasts at 6 p.m. and 11 p.m. on weeknights.
+A simulcast of the 5 p.m. edition of CTV News Vancouver is carried on weekdays, and the 6 p.m. and 11 p.m. newscasts from CTV2 Victoria sister station CIVI-DT are aired on weekends.
+The station has some schedule variance in comparison to CIVI; due to its hour-long late-night newscast unlike other CTV2 stations, it does not air The Tonight Show Starring Jimmy Fallon, and a rotating strip of outdoors programming is aired at midnight before Late Night with Seth Meyers.
+It covers local news in northeastern British Columbia and western Alberta.

 Unlike its sister station CFTK-TV in Terrace, CJDC is located in the Mountain Time Zone.
 Thus, its supper-hour newscast does not directly compete with the high-rated News Hour on Global BC and as such, it receives respectable ratings (according to Numeris).
 During daylight saving time, CJDC is also located in the Pacific Time Zone.

 Transmitters

 CJDC-TV was previously repeated on CBC-owned rebroadcasters in Fort St. John, Pouce Coupe and Chetwynd.
 Due to budget cuts handed down on the CBC in April 2012, the CBC announced several austerity measures to keep the corporation solvent and in operation; this included the closure of the CBC and Radio-Canada's remaining analogue transmitters, including all CBC-owned transmitters rebroadcasting private stations on July 31, 2012.

-On April 23, 2015, CJDC-TV's transmitter in Hudson's Hope, CJDC-TV-1 channel 11, was destroyed in a fire.
+On April 23, 2015, CJDC-TV's transmitter in Hudson's Hope, CJDC-TV-1 (channel 11), was destroyed in a fire.
 Bell Media subsequently applied on May 5 for permission to delete the transmitter, citing the fact that they had received no phone calls from viewers regarding the loss of the station (since they receive it locally on cable and DTH satellite television service).
 Bell further justified this by saying it would cost at least $35,000 to replace the destroyed nine-watt transmitter, and it brought in no revenue of its own to the station.

 On October 4, 2017, Bell Media applied for a new transmitter in Fort St. John to repeat CJDC-TV.
 The application was approved on December 12, 2017.
 The transmitter, which broadcasts on channel 9, is a reactivation of a former CBC-owned transmitter, CBCD-TV-3, though using the then-available call-sign of CJDC-TV-1, which was vacated following the cancellation of the Hudson's Hope transmitter.